 Lab testing varies depending on the suspected underlying cause of dilated or unequal pupils.
 Blood tests may include arterial blood gases, complete blood count (CBC), glucose, electrolytes, blood urea nitrogen and creatinine, and drug screen and ethanol (alcohol) levels.

 CT and MRI of the brain is done in suspected cases of head trauma, intracranial hematoma, ruptured brain aneurysm, hemorrhagic stroke, intracranial hemorrhage, high intracranial pressure, or a brain tumor.
 X-rays of the cerebral blood vessels, called cerebral angiography, may also be done if a developing brain aneurysm is suspected.

 A diagnosis of a serious underlying cause of dilated pupils may be delayed because dilated pupils can be a late sign of a developing condition.
 For information on misdiagnosis, refer to misdiagnosis of dilated pupils.

 Treatment of dilated pupils involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions that cause dilated or unequal pupils, such as ruptured cerebral aneurysm may not have an optimal prognosis.
 For more information on treatment, refer to treatment of dilated pupils....more »

 Diagnosing the underlying cause of dilated pupils may be delayed because a dilated pupil can be a late sign of a critical condition, such as serious head trauma.
 Earlier symptoms include headache, confusion and vomiting.
-Dilated pupils and unequal pupils are a sign or symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate diagnosis of the ...more misdiagnosis »
+Dilated pupils and unequal pupils are a sign or symptom of many different conditions, so a thorough medical evaluation is needed to ensure an accurate ...more misdiagnosis »

 Home medical tests possibly related to Dilated pupils: